DCotterill/halixia-hugo/content/ma/benefits-of-hummus-2048.md

 layout: static
 ---

-Find out the nutritional benefits of hummus
+Find out the nutritional benefits of hummus.

 Made predominantly from chickpeas, hummus is a delicious source of protein, fibre, and healthy fats that supports heart health and overall well-being.